zbrkic/non-compos-mentis/site/_posts/2017-10-24-couchbase-kubernetes.md

 ## Conclusion

 Like I mentioned in the beginning, CB does not officially support running on K8S.
 They say they are [working on it](https://blog.couchbase.com/couchbase-openshift-enterprise-kubernetes-developer-preview-available/), but not much details have been made available.
 There also exists an [official blog](https://blog.couchbase.com/couchbase-on-kubernetes/), but it falls short of addressing the issues discussed in this article.
-In order to be a first-class K8S citizen, CB has to support effortless scaling up and down, which means adding and removing nodes, without the need for manual intervention, and step up their failover game.
+In order to be a first-class K8S citizen, CB has to support effortless scaling up and down, which means adding and removing nodes without the need for manual intervention, and step up their failover game.
 Data replication/migration when nodes are added or removed also needs to be handled transparent to the clients.
 While time will tell the future of CB server on K8S, I do not see why, with some effort, the client solution here cannot be incorporated in the CB Java client SDK; I intend to approach them with that proposal, such that other people can also benefit from my effort and learning.